This week’s Thrive in Five is about focusing on Performance Not Perfection

 One of the commonalities of people who have burnout is that they very often described themselves as perfectionists.
 Let’s call ourselves performance-ists, if you like, I’m focused on what we can do with our minds and our bodies and not so much what they look like.

 You may enjoy my TEDx talk on why fitness if more important than fatness: https://www.youtube.com/watch?v=-SLP1BF7KBQ

-We also have our fantastic resources to help you become a Business Athlete, using the training technique and strategies used by professional athletes, applying them to your day to day to help you be fit for the rigours of business and everyday life.
+We also have our fantastic resource to help you become fit for the rigours of business and everyday life.
+Using the training technique and strategies used by professional athletes, applying them to your day to day life.